donwibier/DXWeb/README.md

 * Conversion helpers
 * Logging helpers
 * Url manipulations

+#### DX.Data
-* DataStore<TKey, TModel> base class to work with DataSets -> DTO's  including Mapper and Validator classes to support LINQ and CRUD operations.
+* DataStore<TKey, TModel> base class to work with DataSets -> Abstract DTO Mapping, FluentValidator validation and ApiDataStore for BlazorWASM with CRUD support.

 #### DX.Data.Xpo
+This package contains the XpoDatabase and XpoDataStore for easy config and use of DTO pattern **no mapping implementation**

+#### DX.Data.Xpo.AutoMapper
+This package contains the XpoDatabase and XpoDataStore for easy config and use of DTO pattern by using AutoMapper

+#### DX.Data.Xpo.AutoMapper
-This package contains the XpoDatabase and XpoDataStore for easy config and use of DTO pattern incl.
-XPMapper and XPValidator classes
+This package contains the XpoDatabase and XpoDataStore for easy config and use of DTO pattern by using Mapster

 #### DX.Data.Xpo.Identity
-This package contains an XPO based storage mechanism for use with MS Identity to support a small dozen different DB engines.
+This package contains an XPO based *abstract* storage mechanism for use with MS Identity to support a small dozen different DB engines.

+#### DX.Data.Xpo.Identity.AutoMapper
+This package contains an XPO based storage mechanism for use with MS Identity to support a small dozen different DB engines with AutMapper DTO handling.

+#### DX.Data.Xpo.Identity.Mapster
+This package contains an XPO based storage mechanism for use with MS Identity to support a small dozen different DB engines with Mapster DTO handling.

+#### Note
+From v23.2.3.31, you will need to include either **DX.Data.Xpo.Identity.AutoMapper**  or **DX.Data.Xpo.Identity.Mapster** (**NOT BOTH**), depending on the DTO Mapper you're already (or planning) using!

-Quick config on .NET Core:
+Quick config on .NET:
 ```cs
 public void ConfigureServices(IServiceCollection services)
         {